 We had tried something similar before in London, where all the ingredients are the same except it’s made with vodka – known to us brits as a cairpiroska – but nothing prepared us for just how incredible cachaça makes this moreish drink.

 The ultimate way to enjoy a caipirinha is at one of the dozens of bars along Copacabana beach in Rio de Janeiro, all competing to give the best offer.
-Another great option is the night street stalls in the city’s famous Lapa area, where you can find giant caipirinhas with lime or peach for 5 reais (roughly one British pound).
+Another great option is the night street stalls in the city’s famous Lapa area, where you can find giant caipirinhas with lime or peach for 5 reais (a little more than a US dollar).

 3. Terremoto (Chile)

 One of Chile’s more unusual signature cocktails is the terremoto, which translates into English as ‘earthquake’, and I can attest that it lives up to the name.